swisspush/swisspush.github.io/about.md

 ### What is __swisspush__?

-It is a group of developers and sofware architects from _Information Technology_ using Open Source in their daily work.
+It is a group of [developers and software architects](https://github.com/orgs/swisspush/people) from Swiss Post IT using Open Source in their daily work.

-In agreement with their employer, they maintain this blog and publish source code contributions from _Information Technology_.
+In agreement with their employer, they maintain this blog and publish source code contributions.

 ### Disclaimer

-Any views, statements or opinions presented in the articles are solely those of their authors and do not necessarily represent the views of _Information Technology_ or its parent company.
+Any views, statements or opinions presented in the articles are solely those of their authors and do not necessarily represent the views of Swiss Post IT or its parent company.

-Note that disclosure of internal information and code goes through an editorial process controlled by _Information Technology_.